Euphredes/Greanleaf/README.txt

 VLII.
-As an industrial engineer, walking the value stream on the groundfloor of thirty-six counties, I have determined that the information flow of media does not sufficiently trigger material flow
+As an industrial engineer, walking the value stream on the ground-floor of thirty-six counties, I have determined that the information flow of media does not sufficiently trigger material flow